Masashi Hamauzu: Career

 In 2002, Hamauzu composed the music for Unlimited Saga, a game that would be received negatively by critics due to a variety of gameplay issues.
 After Uematsu’s departure from Square Enix in 2004, he took over as the lead composer of the company’s music team.
 He incorporates various styles of music in his compositions, though most of the tune he uses classical and ambient tones in his pieces.
 In 2005, Hamauzu, Nakano, and the duo Wavelink Zeal (Takayuki and Yuki Iwai) scored Musashi: Samurai Legend, the sequel to the 1998 title Brave Fencer Musashi.
 Hamauzu composed the highly anticipated but critically unsuccessful Final Fantasy VII follow-up, Dirge of Cerberus: Final Fantasy VII, in 2006.
 Later the same year, he arranged the Sailing to the World Piano Score at the request of Mitsuda.
 The album was well received by fans, and helped confirm Hamauzu's position as a leading piano arranger of video game music.

 Hamauzu released a solo album, Vielen Dank, in 2007 after recording it in Munich, Germany.
 The album includes eleven piano pieces that he composed for personal pleasure after the creation of Piano Pieces "SF2" ~ Rhapsody on a Theme of SaGa Frontier 2 as well as 14 arrangements of his game compositions.
 Two tracks from the album were performed at the 2007 Symphonic Game Music Concert in Leipzig.
 In 2008, he composed the soundtrack to Sigma Harmonics, with synthesizer programming by Mitsuto Suzuki rather than Yamazaki.
 At the 2006 E3 event, a Square Enix press conference revealed that Hamauzu would be returning to the Final Fantasy series, scoring Final Fantasy XIII.
 He left Square Enix on January 19, 2010.
 He went on to form his own studio, Monomusik, which he described as a personal studio that did not include any other composers.
 Despite leaving Square Enix, Hamauzu was still hired to score various games by the company, including Final Fantasy XIII-2, Lightning Returns: Final Fantasy XIII, World of Final Fantasy, and the high definition version of Final Fantasy X. Outside of the Final Fantasy series, Hamauzu also wrote music for games such as Half-Minute Hero: The Second Coming, The Legend of Legacy, and The Alliance Alive in the 2010s.
+He contributed arrangements to the Across the Worlds ~ Chrono Cross Wayô Piano Collection album alongside Akio Noguchi and Mariam Abounnasr.